The Disrupted 2018 Toronto Election

 Invitation to Support our Intervention

 Because we had to decide quickly about intervening, we couldn’t do fundraising in advance, but decided that this case was important enough that we had to act anyways.
 Thanks to our lawyer, Nicolas, for taking a leap of faith with us, and a special shout-out to Borden Ladner Gervais for offering us significant pro bono support in getting all our documents filed so quickly.
-If you can make a one-time donation to help us cover our costs (about $5000), we’d really appreciate it – just use the button below.
+We still have some residual costs from that intervention, so if you can make a one-time donation to help us cover those costs (about $5000), we’d really appreciate it – just use the button below.